werthm/FooFit/README.md

     FFRooSPlot        : class for sPlot fits of unbinned data

-FFRooFitter           : base high-level fit class FFRooFitterTree     : class for high-level fitting of unbinned data
+FFRooFitter           : base high-level fit class FFRooFitterUnbinned : class for high-level fitting of unbinned data
-    FFRooFitterSPlot  : class for high-level sPlot fits of unbinned data FFRooFitterSpecies    : class representing a fit species
+    FFRooFitterSPlot  : class for high-level sPlot fits of unbinned data FFRooFitterBinned   : class for high-level fitting of binned data FFRooFitterSpecies    : class representing a fit species

 FFFooFit              : namespace for utility methods